tariqhamid/oose/README.md

         {
           url: 'http://foo/page2'
         },
-        //make the final request (this will save the result to the 'protectedvideo' resource {
+        //make the final request (this will save the result to
+        //the 'protectedvideo' resource
+        {
           url: 'http://foo/video'
         }